mcabraca/Playwright-Framework/README.md

 3. Run:Extensions: Install Extensions
 4. Search for **Playwright Test for VS Code** and install the extension by **Microsoft**.
 > Without this extension, running and debugging tests directly from VS Code **will not work properly**.
+> Using the VS Code runner requires a .env file ( without environment or other extensions)

 #### Features You Get With the Extension